Would you like to invest a little more?

 Using Your Share Account

 Interest is calculated on the daily balance of each member's share account at the close of business each day.
-Interest on any payments made by cheque does not accrue until the fourth working day following payment.
-No interest shall be payable on balance less than £10.
+No interest shall be payable on balances less than £10.
 Interest rates will be determined by the Board of Directors from time to time in line with market conditions.

 Interest is paid gross with the shareholder being liable for income tax.